Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/schema-creation.md

 The sample XDM schema for the Experience Platform Mobile extension extends from the [XDM Experience Event](schema-creation.md) class, which is a time-series based class and captures the state of the system when an event, or events, occurred.
 The following mixins are also included in the schema:

-* [Experience Event Application Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-application.schema.md) - Data that is related to the application that generates or is targeted by the event.
+* [ExperienceEvent Application Details](https://github.com/adobe/xdm/blob/master/schemas/context/experienceevent-application.schema.json) - Data that is related to the application that generates or is targeted by the event.
-* [Experience Event Environment Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-environment-details.schema.md) - Data that is related to the device, location, and surrounding environment.
+* [ExperienceEvent Environment Details](https://github.com/adobe/xdm/blob/master/schemas/context/experienceevent-environment-details.schema.json) - Data that is related to the device, location, and surrounding environment.
-* [Experience Event Commerce Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-commerce.schema.md) - Data that is related to buying and selling lists of products.
+* [ExperienceEvent Commerce Details](https://github.com/adobe/xdm/blob/master/schemas/context/experienceevent-commerce.schema.json) - Data that is related to buying and selling lists of products.

 ## Commerce

 The Experience Platform Mobile extension automatically collects application and environment details for each experience event.
 As a result, you need to focus only on the Experience Event Commerce Details mixin.

-The [Experience Event Commerce Details](https://github.com/adobe/xdm/blob/1c22180490558e3c13352fe3e0540cb7e93c69ca/docs/reference/context/experienceevent-commerce.schema.md) mixin defines a `Commerce` object and a `ProductListItemsItem` object.
+The [Experience Event Commerce Details](https://github.com/adobe/xdm/blob/master/schemas/context/experienceevent-commerce.schema.json) mixin defines a `Commerce` object and a `ProductListItemsItem` object.
 The `Commerce` object lets you specify which actions are happening in a list of `ProductListItemsItem`s.

 ### Commerce actions